 Spring - Saturday, May 16, 2020

 Spring - Saturday, May 15, 2021

 Caps, Gowns and Tassels

 Iowa Western is pleased to provide a cap, gown and tassel to all graduation candidates for the commencement ceremony at no additional charge.
 Graduates will not be allowed to participate in the ceremony without the proper academic attire.
 It is the graduate's responsibility to get measured for the cap and gown in the College Store.
-Graduates will be invited to pick up their cap and gown the day before the commencement ceremony for the winter and spring ceremonies and on the day of for the summer ceremony.
+Graduates will be invited to pick up their cap and gown the day before the commencement ceremony.
 Graduates with a unique name or pronunciation will be given an opportunity to clarify the pronunciation with the name reader.

 Family and friends may approach the stage and take pictures or a video; we ask everyone to be aware of other photographers and audience viewing.
 Lifetouch Photography will be on hand to take photographs before and during the ceremony.

 Graduates who have a cumulative grade point average of 3.5 or higher at the beginning of their final semester are eligible to graduate with honors.
 These students will be given a yellow honors cord to be worn during the commencement ceremony.
 The cord is to be returned with the gown after the ceremony.

 Students who graduate with a cumulative grade point average of 3.9 or higher will graduate with "Highest Honors"; those who graduate with a cumulative grade point average of 3.7 to 3.89 will graduate with "High Honors"; and those who graduate with a cumulative grade point average of 3.5 to 3.69 will graduate with "Honors".
 This recognition will appear on the student's official transcript.